Trigeminal Neuralgia Quiz

 Toothache

-Your doctor may ask these questions to diagnose trigeminal neuralgia
+Your doctor may ask these questions to check for this disease:

-Do you have pain in the face?
+Do you have facial pain?

-Have you felt your sense of taste has changed recently?
+Has your sense of taste changed recently?

 Depending on the cause of your trigeminal neuralgia, your doctor may prescribe medications to reduce the pain.
 In other cases, surgery may be recommended by your doctor to treat the cause.

-View the symptoms of Trigeminal neuralgia
+View the symptoms of Trigeminal Neuralgia

-Diseases related to Trigeminal neuralgia
+Diseases related to Trigeminal Neuralgia

 References